-Existential therapy for individuals seeking depth, oriented by an atelier approach to desire, intimacy, authenticity and sexual meaning.
+Existential therapy for individuals seeking depth, oriented by an atelier approach to desire, intimacy, authenticity, sexual meaning and sexual trauma.

 “In authentic relationships, the essence and freedom of each person is embraced and enhanced rather than diminished. ”